MoralisWeb3/docs/docs/01-home/core-concepts/compute-units-cu.md

 ---
 title: "Compute Units (CU)"
 slug: "compute-units-cu"
-excerpt: "Learn more about what is Compute Units and how does it affects your pricing."
+description: "Learn more about what is Compute Units and how does it affects your pricing."
 ---
 All Moralis plans have generous limits on the number of requests you can make per month.
 How many included requests you have depends on the plan you have, check the [pricing page](https://moralis.io/pricing) for more details.